jeffwilcox/jeffwilcox.blog/_posts/2017-02-28-azure-private-npm.md

 so easy to configure the web site as a Git repository itself, or connect it to GitHub, or use VSTS and its build system to deploy to the site.

-For this sample I am using the Git repository hosted by the App Service instance, meaning when I push to the repo, I am literally pushing and deploying right then on the web app.
-The deployment experience will be echoed back to my Git client, making it easy to watch how that goes, too.
+Here I am using the Git repository hosted by the App Service instance, meaning when I push to the repo, I am literally pushing and deploying right then onto the app service's storage.
+The deployment experience will be echoed back to my Git client, making it easy to watch how that goes.

-So I am going to go ahead and commit my little Express site.
-I do not want to commit my `node_modules/` folder, however, because that is a waste of space - I want to use npm to resolve those packages at runtime.
+I do not want to commit my `node_modules/` folder, however, because packages change and take up space that is not my code - I want to use npm to resolve those packages at runtime.
 So my `.gitignore` has the modules folder in it.

 After committing I add my Git remote as the origin of this repo and push: